 In the event of the death of an employee's immediate family member, the employee may request from the General Manager a bereavement leave of up to a maximum of five (5) days per incident with pay.
-The immediate family is defined as a current spouse or registered domestic partner, child, parent, legal guardian, brother, sister, grandparent, grandchild, or mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, or daughter-in-law.
+The immediate family is defined as a current spouse or registered domestic partner, child, parent, legal guardian, brother, sister, grandparent, grandchild, or mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, or daughter-in-lawor a reproductive loss event.